 The Chief Officer is responsible for managing the service on a day to day basis; this includes maintaining regular contact with the management team as listed above, to ensure effective delivery of the BATIAS services.
-Monthly reports are submitted to the Trustees and meetings are held six weekly by the Chief Officer and senior Managers, which highlights progress on work streams, key issues of concern and decisions that require Board approval.
+A report is submitted to the Board members at the six weekly Board meetings by the Chief Officer and senior Managers, which highlights progress on work streams, key issues of concern and decisions that require Board approval.
 An additional report from the Finance Manager covers the current financial status of the organisation.